puppetlabs/puppetlabs-apache/README.md

 When false, stops Puppet from creating the group resource.
 Valid options: Boolean.
 Default: true.

 If you have a group created from another Puppet module that you want to use to run Apache, set this to false.
 Without this parameter, attempting to use a previously established group results in a duplicate resource error.

+##### `supplementary_groups`

+A list of groups to which the user belongs.
+These groups are in addition to the primary group.
+Default: No additional groups.

+Notice: This option only has an effect when `manage_user` is set to true.

 ##### `manage_user`